 That doesn’t mean your sneakers should be boring – black and white are easy colors that work, but a sleek pair of low profile sneakers in any colorway can work and when done right add an amazing pop to any summer outfit.

-Our Favorite: White Leather Sneakers are a winner for this summer.
+White Leather Sneakers are a winner for this summer.
 Versatile enough to work with any summer outfit.

 Socks either need to be no-show or mid-calf.
 Socks can be worn proudly this summer.
 Expect to see plenty of Black or white mid-calves, but gray is also an acceptable option.